Fall, Spring, Academic Year, Calendar Year

 Students will receive instructions on making travel arrangements during a program-specific orientation session and will be able to arrange their own flights to Sydney.
 Upon arrival, ground transportation is available to take students to the program site.

-The program fee for Fall 2011 was $6,952 for UI students who are residents of the state of Iowa and $8,428 for non-residents.
+The cost for the spring 2014 session has yet to be calculated.
+The program fee for a previous session was $6,952 for UI students who are residents of the state of Iowa and $8,428 for non-residents.
 A modest increase is anticipated for future sessions.
-This program fee includes tuition, fees, CISI health insurance, and the Overseas Student Health Cover mandated for all international students studying abroad in Australia.
-It does not include room, board, round trip airfare, passport and visa fees, or any personal expenses.
+This program fee includes tuition, fees, and the Overseas Student Health Cover mandated for all international students studying abroad in Australia.
+It does not include room, board, round trip airfare, passport and visa fees, Iowa Regents CISI health insurance, or any personal expenses.

 Financial aid received to attend the University of Iowa may be applied toward the program cost.
 In addition, eligible program participants are encouraged to apply for merit, need-based and Diversity Ambassador scholarships awarded by Study Abroad.
 More information is available at: http://international.uiowa.edu/study-abroad/funding/